HKU-BAL/MegaPath-Nano/README.md

 # MegaPath-Nano
 MegaPath-Nano is an Accurate Compositional Analysis and Drug-level Antimicrobial Resistance Detection Software for Oxford Nanopore Long-read Metagenomics

+The ultra-long ONT sequencing technology benefits metagenomic profiling with high alignment specificity.
+Yet, its high sequencing error per read remains a hurdle to distinguish among closely related pathogens at lower taxonomic ranks, and for refined drug-level antimicrobial resistance prediction.
+In this study, we present MegaPath-Nano, successor to the NGS-based MegaPath, an accurate compositional analysis software with drug-level AMR identification for ONT metagenomic sequencing data.
+MegaPath-Nano takes ONT raw reads as input, and performs  data cleansing, taxonomic profiling, and drug-level AMR detection within a single workflow.
+The major output of our tool includes 1) a taxonomic profiling report down to strain level with abundance estimated; and 2) an integrated class and drug level AMR report in tabular format with supportive information from different detection tools.
+As a key feature for taxonomic profiling, MegaPath-Nano performs a global-optimization on multiple alignments and reassigns predictably misplaced reads to a single most likely species.
+To perform a consistent and comprehensive AMR detection analysis, MegaPath-Nano uses a novel consensus-based approach to detect AMR, incorporating a collection of AMR software and databases.
+We benchmarked against other state-of-the-art software, including WIMP, Kraken 2, MetaMaps, ARMA and ARGpore using real sequencing data, and we achieved the best performance in both tasks.
+MegaPath-Nano is therefore a well rounded ONT metagenomic tool for clinical use in practice.

 ## Prerequisites

 ## Database Installation